 Other than that, there are many things you can adapt to create zero disposal in office.
 For example, by keeping the Zero Waste Pyramid principals (refuse, reduce, reuse, repurpose, recycle, and rot).
 The other actions are to apply the principals in your office.
 Here are ways to do it as proposed by BuymeOnce.

 Although paper is recyclable, consuming less paper is better.
 To do that, you can conduct these tricks to cut down the amount of paper use:

 When you need to write, consider buying pen that lasts for life.
 For example, fisher pens are well made, are a good investment, and will last for longer.
 Fountain pens with refills or ink bottles are longer lasting and more eco-friendly.
 Also, if possible, avoid the use of highlighters as they mostly destined for landfill.
 You can try highlighter pencils or colouring pencils, instead.
-There is also pencils that is so eco-friendly called Sprout’s plantable pencils.
+There are also pencils that are so eco-friendly called Sprout’s plantable pencils.

 You might want to consider some of these desktop supply replacements.

 Print when you really need to.
-For the best option, you can print at library or internet cafes where the equipment are already present for public use.
+For the best option, you can print at library or internet cafes where the equipment is already presented for public use.
 If you want to buy new printer, buy one that last for many years.
 There is also recycled ink and recycled used ink cartridges.
 Additionally, try to print double-sided and in black and white draft mode, unless it is an important document.